 Sometimes a Facelift can be accompanied by Facial Liposuction.
 This practice will often produce good short-term results; however with aging, the skin will look very old and stretched.
 This is because very little fat is left under the skin.
 With each Facelift, the skin will have less and less under-the skin fat.
-Removing more fat with liposuction is a recipe for disaster.
+Reducing more fat with liposuction is a recipe for disaster.
 Again, the trick is balance and artistry.
 Dr. Chugay will discuss the best options with you during your consultation.

 Dr. Chugay utilizes a combination of local anesthesia and IV sedation.
 You will be asleep and comfortable during the procedure.
 The risky general anesthesia is not used.
 Dr Chugay is pleased to offer Goldilocks Anesthesia.